nikballal/qualysvmdr/README.md

 Vulnerability Assessment using Qualys Cloud

-- Current status of the asset is as shown below with a TruRisk Score of 82 (Low) with a criticality score of 3.
-5 is the highest score an asset can have.
+- Current status of the asset is as shown below with a TruRisk Score of 82 (Low) with a criticality score of 3 with 5 being the the highest score an asset can be alloted as very critical.

 ![asset criticality edited](https://user-images.githubusercontent.com/89782464/226181011-30f33217-128e-4349-8894-f6bbc637c7dc.jpg)